uglow/devlog/README.md

 Usage: devlog <options>

-devlog           Create a log entry devlog -?
-This help information devlog -p        Print the log from oldest-to-newest devlog -pr       Print the log from newest-to-oldest
+devlog           Create a log entry in the global devlog devlog -?
+This help information devlog -l        Create a log entry in the local devlog in the current directory devlog -m "msg"  Add "msg" to the devlog in the current directory devlog -p        Print the log from oldest-to-newest devlog -pr       Print the log from newest-to-oldest

-Log location: /users/dknuth/devlog.md
+Global log location: /users/dknuth/devlog/devlog.md

 $ devlog
 Add log entry: (press Ctrl+C when finished)